TheLagger06/MyTodo/README.md

 1. Edit a Task

     - As a user, I want to be able to edit existing tasks so that I can update or correct any details.

-2.Delete a Task
+2. Delete a Task

     - As a user, I want to remove tasks that I no longer need to complete, so my task list remains relevant and up-to-date.

 3. Receive Notifications

     - As a user, I want to receive notifications for my tasks so that I don’t forget to complete them.

+#

+<h1 id="project">Project Structure</h1>

+- index.html: The main HTML file containing the structure of the app.

+- style.css: The CSS file responsible for the app's styling and layout.

+- script.js: The JavaScript file handling the app's functionality, such as task creation, updating, and completion.

+#

+<h1 id="technologies">Technologies Used</h1>

+- HTML5: For structuring the web page.
+- CSS3: For styling and layout.
+- JavaScript: For adding interactivity to the app.

+#

+<h1 id="future">Future Enhancements</h1>

+- Task Editing: Allow users to edit existing tasks.
+- Task Deletion: Allow users to remove tasks.
+- Notification System: Notify users when it's time to complete a task.

 #